 Due to the vast distances these gentle giants cover, Manta Rays can be spotted in many places around the world, however, there are some places that offer better chances of diving with Mantas than others.
 Many liveaboards in these areas have itineraries that visit specific dive sites to enable divers and snorkelers the chance to see these creatures in their natural habitat.

-Socorro Islands - Known for having the 'worlds friendliest Manta Rays', the Socorros in Mexico is one of the best places for real up-close Manta Ray encounters.
-These Giant Pacific Mantas congregate in large numbers at San Benedicto and use the cleaning stations there at the submerged sea mount.
-Known to get extremely close to divers, this makes for fantastic photography opportunities, especially as the mantas are there year-round.
+Socorro Islands - Known for having the 'worlds friendliest Manta Rays', the Socorros in Mexico is one of the best places for real up-close Manta-Ray encounters.
+These Giant Pacific Mantas congregate in large numbers at San Benedicto and use the cleaning stations there at the submerged seamount.
+Known to get extremely close to divers, this makes for fantastic photo opportunities, especially as the mantas are there year-round.